Before Times Square: Celebrating New Year’s in old New York

 We’ll start this story with George Washington.
-You may know him as a General, as a Statesman, and as one of the most able and dedicated public servants in modern political history, but did you know that he was also a big fan of New Year’s celebrations?
-Together with his friend and fellow patriot, John Pintard, who founded the New York Historical Society, Washington liked to celebrate the New Year in New York by following the Dutch tradition of “Calling” on friends and acquaintances on New Years Day and receiving calls at his own home.
+You may know him as a general and as a statesman, but did you know that he was also a big fan of New Year’s celebrations?
+Together with his friend and fellow patriot, John Pintard, who founded the New-York Historical Society, Washington liked to celebrate the New Year in New York by following the Dutch tradition of “Calling” on friends and acquaintances on New Years Day and receiving calls at his own home.

 Washington moved from New York to Philadelphia in 1790, when the Nation’s Capital moved from here to there, but his favorite New Year’s tradition stayed popular in New York.
 In fact, Calling remained the most popular New Year’s custom in the city throughout the first half of the 19th century.
 But as early as 1801, a new tradition was tolling away Downtown.